Remi-Gau/remi-gau.github.io/_posts/2024/2024-03-09-three-docs.md

    git commit -m 'initial commit'
    ```

-1. Add a Github repo as remote and push to github
+1. Add a GitHub repo as remote and push to github

    ```bash
    git remote add origin <URL_OF_REMOTE>